 If a difference is found:

-create new record with harvested company data.
+create new record with harvested company data including internal Company_ID which is used to identify historical records.
 It is timestamped automatically by FDB.

 Set valid_dataset in tbl_companies_map to Dataset_ID of newly created dataset.

 If no difference is found: No action necessary, data is current.